Wildlander-mod/wildlander-mod.github.io/wip/ModdingGuide.md

 # Guides

-The only resource available currently is the patches and guides on <https://trello.com/b/77lxgykg/wildlander-customization>.
+The only resource available currently is the unofficial patches and guides on <https://trello.com/b/77lxgykg/wildlander-customization>.
 These guides have *Not* been tested by staff - nor can we guarantee quality of install instructions.
+Any issues with these should be reported to the author.

 Should you wish to submit a single Patch you can do so here <https://forms.gle/D6zwQ9XiywDpqVfR7>